A YOUNG man who displayed a ‘serious pattern’ of racially aggravated offending has been jailed for five years.

 Crofts, 25, of King Street Weymouth, had only been released from prison on the day of the offence and he was sentenced to 32 months in jail.

-Charles Gabb, mitigating for Scott, said his client recognised his offending had been appalling but had made serious attempts to address his behaviour during the nine months he had now spent in prison on remand.
+Charles Gabb, mitigating for Scott, said his client recognised his offending had been appalling but had made serious attempts to address his behaviour during the nine months he had now spent in

 He said: “He was seemingly hell bent on a course of self destruction.
 This prison sentence has brought about a very significant change so far as he is concerned.”